 You can find a corner clipper here.
 This way little fingers won’t get pricked with sharp corners if you do need to laminate.

-The bottom line, if you choose to print your printables with colour laser printer you will need to invest a little bit more in the beginning, but at the end, you will get better quality materials, it will print with higher speed, and if you choose to use cardstock, you can avoid laminating.
+The bottom line, if you choose to print your printables with a colour laser printer you will need to invest a little bit more in the beginning, but at the end, you will get better quality materials, it will print with higher speed, and if you choose to use cardstock, you can avoid laminating.
 It will save you a significant amount of time.

 If you have any questions, feel free to contact me!
 Happy Printing!